JustinStowe/DnD_CharacterSheet/README.md

   - Wizard (Intelligence-based caster)
   - Sorcerer, Bard (Charisma-based casters)
   - Monk, Rogue (skill specialists)
+- **Multiclass support**: Take levels in multiple classes with proper D&D 3e stacking rules
+  - BAB stacks from all classes based on their progressions
+  - Saving throws stack from all classes based on their progressions
+  - Track individual class levels separately
+  - Choose which class to level when gaining levels
 - **Character advancement**: Level up with automatic BAB, save, HP, and skill point calculations
 - **Auto-calculating stats**: Change your stat score and watch your saves update automatically
 - **Complete character tracking**: